Launch of ISN at Annual Conference - Friday 5 July 2019

 Good information to include on the site.

 P.S.
-Our (Joan and Robin) peer supervision group met on Sunday and suggested that the observer(s) from a peer supervision group might come in with some questions that could help them focus their observations.
+Our (Joan and Robin) peer supervision group met and suggested that the observer(s) from a peer supervision group might come in with some questions that could help them focus their observations.
 Joan and I like this idea and I wonder if you could send me some of your own.
 I (Robin) am happy to be a contact person for the moment.
 To start us off here are some of ours.

 1. How did you feel when you first came into the group?
 Did it change and if so how?
 What might it have told you about the group?